 Common triggers of telogen effluvium and an abnormal amount of club hairs can include:

-Significant stress or trauma
+Significant stress or anxiety

 Surgery